205 W 5th Ave

 If the applicant is the successful bidder, their $75.00 deposit is

-applied to purchase amount of the property.
+applied towards the purchase amount of the property.

 If the applicant is present at the sale, but not the successful

-bidder, the Treasurer's Office will refund their $75.00 deposit.
+bidder, the Treasurer's office will refund their $75.00 deposit.

 The successful bidder pays the total purchase price, plus the